By Jon M. Quigley

 Testing as above is predicated on the belief that those things that we have changed or added, have no implication or impact on those features and functions that were already in place prior to this last iteration of the software.
 That may not be true.
 If we make changes to some software module that is used by other functions, we may miss testing a change in a key interaction.

 It is good to ask questions about the nature of the change, for example, does this change to the software include changes to the operating system or to some subsystem handling for example the serial communication algorithm or another system-level software attribute?
 Additionally, what we intend to change when we rework software, and what is actually changed are sometimes not congruent.
 Somebody makes a change to a software module, that is not a required change but perhaps a seemingly innocuous change requested from the customer.
 As if there were not enough, just adding new features to the software provides opportunities for other things in the software to get accidentally changed.

 Things that can get missed when we do not perform regression testing:

 - Accidental changes to software and parameters (the fat finger situation)

-- Changes to software modules that were not part of the new feature content not accidental but opportunistic (customer wants a change and we accommodate)
+- Changes to software modules that were not part of the new feature content are not accidental but opportunistic (customer wants a change and we accommodate)

 - Changes to the system we use to build the software (new compiler – version, revision, or supplier; and development environment) that may impact the final product result